 Emerald Coast Regional Council is one of ten regional councils in the state of Florida.
 For more than 55 years, ECRC has supported its seven-county region in technical assistance, economic development, and planning across a multitude of disciplines, programs, and services.
 ECRC team members enjoy a generous benefit package and true work/life balance as they serve the area known for community, growth, and the unrivaled beauty of the Emerald Coast.

-The Emerald Coast Regional Council is seeking a Planner III.
-Under the supervision and guidance of the Community and Economic Development Manager, the Planner performs senior level and experienced professional planning work for the Emerald Coast Regional Council (ECRC).
+The Emerald Coast Regional Council is seeking a Planner II – Resiliency.
+Under the supervision and guidance of the Community and Economic Development Director, the Planner performs intermediate level professional planning work for the Emerald Coast Regional Council (ECRC).
 Develops planning studies and reports in support of new and updated plans, programs and regulations.

-The Emerald Coast Regional Council is seeking a Planner II.
-Under the supervision and guidance of the Transportation Manager, the Planner performs intermediate level professional planning work for the Emerald Coast Regional Council.
+The Emerald Coast Regional Council is seeking a Planner III – Transportation.
+Under the supervision and guidance of the Transportation Director, the Planner performs senior level and experienced professional planning work for the Emerald Coast Regional Council (ECRC).
 Develops planning studies and reports in support of new and updated plans, programs and regulations.